MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 ---
 <sup>1</sup>"Store" or "Microsoft Store" means a Microsoft owned or operated platform, however named, through which Apps may be offered to or acquired by Customers.
-Unless otherwise specified, Store includes the Microsoft Store, the Windows Store, the Xbox Store, Microsoft Store for Business, and Microsoft Store for Education.
+Unless otherwise specified, Store includes the Microsoft Store, the Windows Store, and the Xbox Store.

 ## Certification Appeal Process